 Most mountain bike teams start small and grow quickly; it’s a tremendous challenge but highly rewarding!
-The first step for many successful coaches is attending our spring coaches conference, a.k.a. the Leaders Summit.
+The first step for many potential coaches and team organizers is attending our spring coaches conference, Leaders Summit.

-An Arkansas League mountain bike team can be any size, as long as correct coach-to-student-athlete ratios are abided by.
-Teams are broken into Division 1 and Division 2 categories based on their team size (and not their school size).
-Please see the rulebook (PDF) for more info on Division specifics.
+An Arkansas League mountain bike team can be any size, as long as correct coach-to-student-athlete ratios (6:1) are abided by.
+Teams can be associated with a school or a composite team for multiple schools in a geographic area.

 The Arkansas League includes the entire state.
 Neighboring states may participate if a League does not currently exist in that region.
-Click here to see where the latest Arkansas teams are located.
+Click below to see where the latest Arkansas teams are located.

 NICA Coaches License Program